ChristianLempa/cheat-sheets/kubernetes/kubectl.md

 `kubectl delete <RESOURCE> <RESOURCENAME> --grace-period=0 --force` | Try to force the deletion of the resource

 ---
-## ﴱ List of Kubernetes Resources "Short Names"
+## List of Kubernetes Resources "Short Names"

 Short Name | Long Name
 ---|---